cecid/hermes-docs/docs/source/web_service_communication.rst

 Introduction
 ------------
 Hermes has implemented web services to communicate with external applications.
-The main advantages of using web services are to reduce coupling between external applications and Hermes, and to allow external applications to integrate Hermes seamlessly using any programming languages that support sending SOAP Messages with Attachments or calling RESTful APIs.
-This article helps developers  write a client talking to Hermes using web services based on SOAP or RESTful APIs.
+The main advantages of using web services are reducing the coupling between external applications and Hermes, and to allow external applications to integrate with Hermes seamlessly using any programming languages that support sending SOAP Messages with Attachments or calling REST APIs.
+This article helps developers writing a client which talks to Hermes via web services based on SOAP or REST APIs on HTTP.

-For more information on the installation and partnerships of Hermes, please refer to :doc:`installation` and :doc:`first_step`.
+For more information on the installation and partnerships of Hermes, please refer to :doc:`installation` and :doc:`first_step` respectively.

 To choose whether to use SOAP or REST APIs in your application, you may refer to `Understanding SOAP and REST Basics and Differences <http://blog.smartbear.com/apis/understanding-soap-and-rest-basics/>`_ for guidance.